JoshuaHKU/BigInteger-for-CUDA-GPU/README.md

 ## Code Structure

 - `cuda_bigint.h`
-  Core data structures and algorithm implementations for big integers, including the KernelBigInt and GPUBigInt classes and all high-precision arithmetic functions.
+  Core data structures and algorithm implementations for big integers, including the CUDA_GPUBigInt struct and GPUBigInt classes and all high-precision arithmetic functions.
 - `test_gpubigint.cu`
   Functional tests for big integer operations on the GPU, including addition, subtraction, multiplication, division, modulo, multiplicative inverse, etc., to verify correctness and performance on CUDA devices.